Blanche of Navarre, Countess of Champagne

 Blanche of Navarre (c.
 1177–1229) was Countess of Champagne by marriage to Theobald III, Count of Champagne, and regent of Champagne during the minority of her son Theobald I of Navarre between 1201 and 1222.
+She was the daughter of Sancho VI of Navarre and Sancha of Castile.

 Life

 Early life

-She was the youngest daughter of Sancho VI of Navarre and Sancha of Castile, who died in 1179, about two years after Blanche's birth.
-Her eldest brother, Sancho VII, succeeded their father and was the last agnatic descendant of the first dynasty of kings of Navarre, the Pamplona dynasty, dying childless.
-Her elder sister Berengaria married Richard I of England.
-Blanche of Navarre was also cousins with Blanche of Castile, who later became the queen of France, and the two kept in contact.
+Blanche was born c.
+1177, the youngest daughter of King Sancho VI of Navarre and Sancha of Castile.
+Queen Sancha died in 1179.

+Blanche's eldest brother, Sancho VII, succeeded their father and was the last agnatic descendant of the first dynasty of the kings of Navarre, the Pamplona dynasty, dying childless.
+Her elder sister Berengaria of Navarre married Richard I of England.
+Blanche of Navarre was also first cousin once removed to Blanche of Castile, who later became the queen of France as the wife of Louis VIII of France, and the two kept in contact.

-Blanche married Theobald III, Count of Champagne, on 1 July 1199 at Chartres, when she was 22-years-old and he was 20-years-old.
+Blanche married Theobald III, Count of Champagne, on 1 July 1199 at Chartres, when she was 22 years old and he was 20 years old.

 Regent of Champagne

+Theobald III died young on 24 May 1201, while preparing to lead the Fourth Crusade, leaving her nine months pregnant.
+When she gave birth to a son on 30 May 1201 in Troyes, he immediately became Theobald IV, Count of Champagne, nicknamed Theobald the Posthumous.
+Blanche ruled the county as regent until Theobald turned 21 years old in 1222.

+During her regency, Blanche exacted oaths of loyalty, imposed homage on younger sons, issued charters to towns and installed castles.
+She was supported during the early years of her regency by Adela of Champagne, who had served as Regent of France.
+Adela gave her vital counsel before dying in 1206.
+Blanche made large monastic donations devoted to Adela's memory.

+Blanche convened a baronial assembly in 1212, where she established procedures for daughters, rather than the closest male relative, to inherit castles and fortified residences if their fathers died without a son, with the barons consent.